 The socio-economic future of Massachusetts will be determined by the quality and relevance of its public and private education system, from kindergarten through graduate school.
 Massachusetts high technology companies are especially dependent on an education system that is responsive to the needs of an increasingly technology-based economy.

 State government plays a vital role in sustaining the competitiveness of industry and the well-being of its citizens.
-The High Tech Council believes that when the leadership of the state’s high tech companies work togehter, we can be far more effective in building constructive relations with State government and in enacting policies that are conducive to economic growth.
+The High Tech Council believes that when the leaders of organizations and institutions that drive the state’s economy are unified, we can be far more effective in building constructive relations with State government and in enacting policies that are conducive to economic growth.
 We believe in the power of collaboration and continue to work with other like-minded organizations in shaping and delivering our recommendations and advocacy.